 Another superfood you’ve heard of is raw cacao.
 The raw ingredient in chocolate, cacao powder comes from the seed of a pod.

-Containing the natural compound phenethylamine, cacao triggers the release of endorphins and mood-boosting neurochemicals in the brain.
+Containing the natural compound phenethylamine, cacao triggers the release of endorphins and mood-supporting neurochemicals in the brain.

 No wonder we feel so happy eating chocolate!
-Cacao can also reignite your libido and increase your overall energy.
+Cacao can support libido and overall energy.

 Beets, avocados, blueberries, cranberry, tart cherry, raspberry, pomegranate, swiss chard, dandelion greens, onions, garlic, turmeric, ginger, walnuts and green tea are other examples of superfoods you already are familiar with.

 Best Exotic Superfoods (Good Luck Finding These In The Supermarket)

 But what about all the strange sounding ingredients that make the world of superfoods so exciting?